 (c) it must either have control (at least 50% +1 of the voting shares) or a reasonable spread of direct interests (with the right to participate through voting or other rights in the management thereof) in the majority of its assets

-(d) it must have free float, comprising 10% of each class of equity securities held by public shareholders and representing at least 100 shareholders.; and
+(d) it must have free float, comprising 10% of each class of equity securities held by public shareholders; and

 3.4 The directors of the applicant and the DA must present a business plan to the ALTX Advisory Committee prior to being granted a listing.
 The committee will make a recommendation to the JSE as regards the eligibility of the applicant.
 The JSE will consider the committee’s advice in granting the listing.